LaravelDaily/course-react-parking/docs/Lesson 10 - Login page.md

 ![Login page](assets/login-page.png)

-When user logs in we want him to be redirected to active parking list, so let's create new empty component for this purpose, we will implement active parking list later.
+When a user logs in we want him to be redirected to the active parking list, so let's create a new empty component for this purpose, we will implement the active parking list later.

 ![Login redirect](assets/login-redirect.png)

-1. Create new `src/views/parkings/ActiveParkings.jsx` component.
+1. Create a new `src/views/parkings/ActiveParkings.jsx` component.

 ```jsx
 function ActiveParkings() {